Darwish-md/TryHackMe/InterviewPrep.md

 - Most utilized form of CTI is threat indicators IoCs.
 - Threat indicators are data that associates observations URLs, file hashes or IP addresses.

+# Rootkit
+is a type of malicious software designed to gain unauthorized access to a computer system while hiding its presence and activities from users and security mechanisms.
+It is called a "rootkit" because it typically targets the "root" or core of a system, aiming to obtain elevated privileges and control over the system.

+# RAT
+A Remote Access Trojan (RAT) is a type of malware that enables attackers to remotely control infected computers or devices.
+After infecting a system, the RAT establishes a connection with the attacker's command-and-control server, allowing them to execute commands, steal data, and conduct various malicious activities.

 # Drive-by download/compromise
 - Drive-by Compromise: adversaries exploit vulnerabilities in web browsers, often by injecting malicious code into legitimate websites or modifying script files served from public cloud storage.
 When users visit these compromised sites, their browsers may be exploited, enabling attackers to gain unauthorized access to their systems.
 Besides direct exploitation, adversaries might also use compromised websites for other malicious activities, such as acquiring Application Access Tokens, posing a significant threat to users' cybersecurity during routine web browsing.